 B.S., Florida State University; M.A., Ph.D., University of Florida

 Andrew Ziegler joined the full-time faculty of Methodist University in 1998.
-He chairs the Department of Government Studies and also directs the Lura S. Tally Center for Leadership Development.
+He chairs the Department of Political Science and also directs the Lura S. Tally Center for Leadership Development.

 In 1995, he helped to design the MU Leadership Program in which students can receive a Minor in Leadership Studies and a Minor in Church Leadership.
 Recently, he helped to develop the Leadership Fellows Program, which is part of the MU Journey.

-In April 2014, Dr. Ziegler received the Methodist University Cleveland Award for Excellence in Teaching.
+In April 2014, Dr. Ziegler received the Methodist University Cleveland Award for Excellence in Teaching, and in 2017, he was named the Lura S. Tally Endowed Professor of Leadership.
 His two favorite courses are LSS 3000 Principles of Leadership and PSC 4600 Political Science Senior Seminar.

-Before coming to Methodist, Dr. Ziegler served as an Infantry officer in the United States Army for 22 years, retiring as a Lieutenant Colonel in 1996.
+Before coming to Methodist, Dr. Ziegler served as an Infantry officer in the United States Army for 22 years, retiring as a Lieutenant Colonel.
 During his career he was assigned to various command and staff positions in the United States and overseas.
 He was commissioned through ROTC at Florida State University.

 His military awards and decorations include the Combat Infantryman Badge, Master Parachutist Badge, Ranger Tab, Air Assault Badge, Expert Infantryman Badge, Bronze Star Medal, Meritorious Service Medal with 4 Oak Leaf Clusters, and Army Commendation Medal.

-One of his favorite Army assignments was teaching Political Science at the United States Military Academy at West Point, NY, from 1984 to 1987.
+One of his favorite Army assignments was teaching Political Science at the United States Military Academy at West Point, NY.
 His advanced degrees are in Political Science from the University of Florida, where he received his Masters and PhD.